Tumor Treating Fields Therapy Garners FDA Approval in Locally Advanced Pancreatic Cancer

 FDA approves Optune Pax, a wearable tumor treating fields device, to pair with GnP chemo in locally advanced pancreatic cancer, extending survival and delaying pain.

-This modality offers a potent, precise, and noninvasive approach to treating pancreatic cancer, where chemotherapy is the current standard of care.
+This modality offers a potent, precise, and noninvasive approach to treating patients with pancreatic cancer, where chemotherapy is the current standard of care.
 With this approval, the pancreatic cancer space moves toward more multimodal treatment strategies that combine chemotherapy’s systemic reach with the localized, inhibitory action of electric fields.

 The regulatory decision is underpinned by positive data from the phase 3 PANOVA-3 trial (NCT03377491) in which the primary end point of overall survival (OS) was met.
 Patients treated with Optune Pax with GnP chemotherapy saw a significant 2-month improvement in OS, with a median OS of 16.2 months vs 14.2 months among those receiving GnP alone (HR, 0.82; 0.68-0.99; P =.039).2